cesarcosta99/react-boilerplate/README.md

 [![Code Style](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](http://standardjs.com)

 ## Why use it?
-This boilerplate provides the whole tooling you need to start developing a React application: Webpack, Babel and a dev server.
-It also includes ESLint and Sass.
-Not convinced?
-It's **production-ready**!
+This boilerplate provides the whole tooling you need to start a new React application: Webpack, Babel and a dev server.
+It also includes ESLint and Sass and it's **production-ready**!

 ## Install
     $ git clone https://github.com/cesarcosta99/react-boilerplate